Statistics

 Write Down the Likelihood P(data | θ)

-The likelihood is your generative model — how you think the data were produced.
-For binary outcomes: Binomial likelihood.
+The likelihood is your generative model.
+For binary outcomes: Binomial.
 For counts: Poisson or Negative Binomial.
-For continuous measurements with Gaussian noise: Normal likelihood.
-For time-to-event data: Exponential or Weibull.
-The likelihood choice is a modeling assumption and should be scientifically motivated, not arbitrary.
-Connecting the Poisson distribution and related count models to Bayesian likelihoods is particularly useful in biostatistics and environmental science.
+For continuous measurements: Normal.
+For time-to-event: Exponential or Weibull.
+This choice is a modeling assumption and should be scientifically motivated.

 4